 Katie Fellenz of Trust & Will says, “to get a gauge on a candidate’s problem-solving skills, ask them questions about previous challenges they’ve faced in the workplace and how they were able to overcome those struggles.”
 From there, you’ll be able to get a sense of how they approach difficult clients, tough time management, and more.

 Your marketing freelancer will need to maintain a sense of order and organization throughout the duration of their tenure with your company.
 Whether you’re working with a social media analyst or an SEO specialist, project management is an absolute must.
 Between multitasking and streamlining tasks, you’ll want your freelancer to be a mastermind at both.

 Your company’s remote workforce will depend entirely on technology to conduct their everyday work duties.
+You can also monitor remote employees with many SaaS tools available in the market.
 Although tech-savviness tends to come with the freelancer territory, it’s well worth your while to make sure the marketing freelancer you hire is familiar with all of the software programs and applications your company uses.
 This ranges from video-conferencing platforms like Zoom and Skype to training-necessary programs like Google Analytics and SEMRush.

 Your company’s technologies can vary widely, so it’s smart to ask your applicant if they are familiar with or understand your arsenal of program(s).
 Choosing candidates with experience using your programs of choice can significantly decrease the time spent training them on the platform and reduce the probability of obvious mistakes.

 6. Expert communication skills